jaylikesbunda/Anispin/README.md

 ## Features

-- Spin the image with adjustable speed and direction.
+- Spin an image with adjustable speed and direction.
 - Export the spinning animation as a GIF.
 - Select export duration and resolution (square options or current canvas size).